irislgtm/irislgtm/README.md

 ---

 <details>
-<summary><b>??
-GitHub Actions Metrics Configuration</b></summary>
+<summary><b>GitHub Actions Metrics Configuration</b></summary>

 <br>

 Create .github/workflows/metrics.yml in your profile repository with the following configuration.
 Each job generates one of the SVG files referenced above.

 You will need a METRICS_TOKEN secret in your repo for data gathering.
 Give it ead:user and ead:org; add epo only if you want private activity or private repositories included.
 The workflow below uses the built-in GITHUB_TOKEN to write the generated SVGs back to the repo.

 \\\yaml
 name: Metrics